MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-C-Aircraft/part-27-Airworthiness-Standards-Normal-Category-Rotorcraft/subpart-F-Equipment/subjectgroup-ECFReae8ca94d150d40-General/section-27.1305.md

 ##### § 27.1305 Powerplant instruments. #####

+Link to an amendment published at 88 FR 8737, Feb.
+10, 2023.

 The following are the required powerplant instruments:

 (a) A carburetor air temperature indicator, for each engine having a preheater that can provide a heat rise in excess of 60 °F.

-(b) A cylinder head temperature indicator, for each -
+(b) A cylinder head temperature indicator, for each—

 (1) Air cooled engine;